Sarohia94/Project-3-Hangman/README.md

 7. It might take a few mins before you can refresh and view the link to the site published

 ### Deploy project to Heroku
-1. Sign up or log in to Heroku
+1. Assuming you have cloned or forked the repository, sign up or log in to Heroku
-2. Create a new Heroku app
+2. Go to "new" and click "create new app", the "creat new app" is also available from the dashboard
+3. Enter a unique app name and choose a region
+4. Click "create app"
-3. Set the buildbacks to Python and NodeJS, in that order
+6. Go to the Settings tab and set the Buildbacks to Python and NodeJS, in that order
-4. Link the Heroku app to the repositry
-5. Click on Deploy
+7. On the same tab go to Config Vars, click "reveal config vars" and enter PORT in to "KEY" and 8000 in to "VALUE" and then click "Add"
+8. Now go to the Deploy tab and click "Connect to Github" from Deployment Method.
+9. Search by the repository name (which needs to match exactly) once this is found
+10. Enable automatic deploys if preffered
+11. Go to Manual deploy, the branch to deploy should be main and then click on "Deploy Branch"
+12. Once deployment is complete you can click "View" to open the game in Heroku

 - - -